strvcom/android-chat-component/README.md

                 memberClient,
                 //MediaClient - provides interaction with a storage service mediaClient,
-                //notification configuration - for a complete list of available attributes see //todo link serviceConfig(CHANNEL_ID)
+                //notification configuration - for a complete list of available attributes see Notification configuration in Send widget section serviceConfig(CHANNEL_ID)
             )
         )